Rapa FM Pader

 The doctor encouraged everyone to talk about their feelings, maintain healthy routines, and seek professional help when needed.

-The campaign was made possible through partnerships and sponsorships from Fayicrasa, DFCU Bank, Perfect View Hotel, Rapa FM, Luo FM, the Border Association, Alikin Hotel, and Achen Food Bank provided financial, logistical, and technical support.
+The campaign was made possible through partnerships and sponsorships from Fayicrasa, DFCU Bank, Perfect View Hotel, Rapa FM, Luo FM, the Border Association, Alikin Hotel, and Achen Food Bank, which provided financial, logistical, and technical support.

-Hope Ojera Oroma, Public Relations Officer of Alikin Hotel, emphasised the collaboration with Achen Food Bank Limited to host the cooking competition, demonstrating how good nutrition supports mental well-being.
+Hope Ojera Oroma, Public Relations Officer of Alikin Hotel, emphasised the collaboration with Achen Food Bank Limited in hosting the cooking competition, demonstrating how good nutrition supports mental well-being.

 Achen Food Bank also contributes to food security in Northern Uganda, providing loans, agricultural inputs, and psychosocial support to vulnerable groups.